University College - Undeclared

 Learning Community Selection Process

 Once you have applied on-line, you will be assigned a learning community based on your interests.
-During Orientation in July and August, your Orientation academic advisor will review your LC assignment with you and assist you in selecting one to two additional courses.
-Most students will have a fall quarter class schedule totaling 14-18 credit hours with approximately two-thirds of those credit hours being in the LC.
+During Orientation in June, your Orientation academic advisor will review your LC assignment with you and assist you in selecting one to two additional courses.
+Most students will have a fall semester class schedule totaling 14-18 credit hours with approximately two-thirds of those credit hours being in the LC.
 Advisor approval is required for any LC changes.

 University College Learning Community Options: